Indian sport has seen a massive rise in the number of it's female athletes shining at the world stage since the turn of the millennium.

 Not just for men, proves Mary Kom

-The first Indian woman boxer to win a bronze medal at the Olympics, MC Mary Kom has been a trailblazer in many ways.
+The first Indian woman boxer to win a medal at the Olympics, MC Mary Kom has been a trailblazer for Indian sports women in many ways.

-Be it her six World titles or her return to the ring post-pregnancy, this legend is everything that an aspiring pugilist looks for in a role model.
+Be it her six world titles or her return to the ring post-pregnancy, this legend is everything that an aspiring Indian woman athlete looks for in a role model.

 But despite her achievements, Mary Kom too wasn’t spared of the rhetoric that boxing is a man’s sport.
 However, the Indian legend chose to answer her critics in a way she knew the best.